Working in unison: the Yale robotics solution

 Interconnectivity expands to the wider infrastructure too – sensors on conveyor belts can be used to detect pallets at the end of the line and call for the robotic solution to collect the pallet to transport it to its next location.

 Robotics trucks are ideal for performing repetitive tasks such as movement of pallets in the warehouse environment and loading and unloading.
 The MO25 low level order picker offers cost efficient transfer and a regular, sustained constant flow, taking care of stock replenishment and transporting goods.

 “Robotics can liberate employees to conduct tasks that humans do best,” explained Ron.
 “Having robots working alongside humans leverages the strengths of both to make repetitive tasks and more complex, value-added functions more efficient.
 It can also provide new opportunities for people with physical limitations to serve as integral parts of the process, as robots can move inventory to pickers and help keep the operation flowing.”

 “Autonomous solutions drive proven cost savings by increasing labour efficiency, reducing turnover, extending asset life and increasing throughput.
 What really solidifies them as a smart investment is their flexibility.
-It enables practical accommodation for manual intervention, minimises ongoing costs in the event of a minor layout adjustments and the need to supplement future initiatives such as Industry 4.0,” concluded Ron.
+It enables practical accommodation for manual intervention, minimises ongoing costs in the event of minor layout adjustments and the need to supplement future initiatives such as Industry 4.0,” concluded Ron.

 Working in unison, sophisticated Yale robotics solutions are ready to be deployed in appropriate applications, working in harmony with humans to drive productivity.